 Do you live a busy lifestyle?
-Have a thousand things to do with work, your relationship, kids to wrangle?
+Have a thousand things to do with work, your relationship, and kids to wrangle?
 Do you have deadlines looming?
 Need to get groceries from the store?
 Need to tackle that sink full of dishes?
 Need to hack your way through that pile of laundry?

 Exercise is so important for maintaining a happy mental space.
 Not only do you keep in shape and keep your body healthy, but you also cause your brain to produce the chemicals that you need to be a happier person.

-4. Eat healthier, drink more water.
+4. Eat healthier and drink more water.

 Are you drinking water?
 Probably not enough, with the way processed foods and sugary drinks can dehydrate us.

 Healthy eating and water are two essential parts of maintaining good mental health.
-An unhealthy diet can actually worsen your moods and make you feel more negative emotions by dragging your thoughts into a negative space.
+An unhealthy diet can worsen your moods and make you feel more negative emotions by dragging your thoughts into a negative space.